jeremyFreeAgent/Bitter/README.rst

 Bitter Documentation
 ====================
-Bitter is a simple but powerful real-time highly-scalable analytics library
+Bitter is a simple but powerful analytics library

     "Use Bitter and you have time to drink a bitter beer !"